About

 Pilgrimage: Battersea to Bankside

 Journey along the Thames riverside path, from Battersea to Bankside, in this family-friendly 5.5-mile pilgrimage.
-We'll stop at churches and gardens for prayer, reflection, and conversation, with craft activities for children along the way.
+We'll stop at churches and gardens for prayer, reflection, and conversation, with arts and craft activities along the way.
 Bring your picnic lunch - refreshments provided at Southwark Cathedral at the end of the day.
-All ages welcome.

 Monday 27 April | 6.30pm - 9.30pm